tprobinson/concourse-autotree-hooks/README.md

 This module gives the command `autotree-hooks-generate`.
 Be sure to create a folder for any generated files and always run commands in that folder.

-### Terraform Provider
+### Terraform Backends

-Create a file called `provider.json`.
+Create a file called `backend.json`.
 This file should contain data about the Terraform backend you intend to use, in JSON format.
 An example of an S3 backend:
 ```json
 {
 	"s3": {